Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/HLS/README.md

 ```

 * `ap_int<N>` is an arbitrary precision integer data type defined in `ap_int.h` where `N` is a bit size from 1-1024.
 In this design, the bit size is set to 128.
 * `hls::stream<qdma_axis<D,0,0,0>>` is a data type defined in `ap_axi_sdata.h`.
 It is a special data class used for data transfer when using a streaming platform.
 The parameter `<D>` is the data width of the streaming interface, which is set to 128.
-The remaining three parameters should be set to 0.
+The remaining three parameters should be set to zero.

 ##### Top Function Definition